Steinar-Slette/mini_project_aml/README.md

 We have decided to work with gnn's for this implementation and we are using a predefined GCN (Graph Convolutional Network) procedure for the baseline of the model.
 Further we have implemented a GAN (Graph Attention Network) and a GraphSAGE method to investigate how these models compare to the baseline model.

 # Key experiments and results
+The metric we use for evaluation is Hits@30, which corresponds to ranking true drug interactions in a set of 100000 randomly-sampled negative drug interactions, and counting the ratio of positive edges ranked at 30-place or above.
 ![image](https://github.com/Steinar-Slette/mini_project_aml/assets/71990567/0322b0fb-d384-473f-89ab-03a12f8c7ea1)